 What if I need another specialist while in the hospital?
 Consultations from other physicians are necessary in some cases, and the Hospitalist can arrange for these as necessary.
-If you have already been seeing other doctors at DeKalb Medical or elsewhere, be sure to let us know so that we can keep them informed about your hospital stay.
+If you have already been seeing other doctors at one of our 3 campuses or elsewhere, be sure to let us know so that we can keep them informed about your hospital stay.
 In order to speak to your hospital doctor, ask your nurse to page us.

 What if I don’t have a regular PCP?

-Where Can I find a list of all DeKalb Medical Hospitalists?
+Where Can I find a list of all Emory Healthcare (Formerly DeKalb Medical) Hospitalists?

 You can find all of our Hospitalists listed here